Toward Real-World Voice Disorder Classification: Introduction

 \section{Introduction}

-Early \EDITAGE{epidemiological} studies had reported varying estimates \EDITAGE{of} the prevalence of voice disorders, ranging from 0.65\% to 15\%~\cite{laguaite1972adult, morley1952ten}. \EDITAGE{A} later report had estimated the prevalence among the US to be \EDITAGE{approximately} 3\% to 9\%~\cite{ramig1998treatment}.
-Recently, a regional telephone survey of 1326 random subjects revealed a current voice disorders \EDITAGE{prevalence} of 6.6\% and a lifetime prevalence of 29.9\% in adults aged less or equal to 65 years~\cite{roy2005voice}.
-Another study based on primary care physicians had demonstrated similar results on \EDITAGE{the} lifetime prevalence of voice disorders (4.3\% to 29.1\%) and 7.5\% of current voice disorders~\cite{cohen2010self}.
-More recently, \EDITAGE{two large-scale claims data-based} epidemiological studies had revealed \EDITAGE{that} the prevalence rate of voice disorders \EDITAGE{ranges} from 0.26\% to 0.98\%~\cite{best2011prevalence, cohen2012prevalence}.
-All \EDITAGE{studies have} indicated that the overall prevalence of voice disorders is quite alarming.
-For such diseases, accurate \EDITAGE{diagnosis requires} experienced specialists and expensive equipment.
-Without health insurance or other medical resources, patients who make specialist appointments would face a few months of waiting.
-Appropriate and instant disease assessment may be inaccessible \EDITAGE{to} people in need.
-Therefore, this study proposes a non-invasive self-screening classification system \EDITAGE{that allows individuals to} diagnose pathological voices (health, neoplasm, and benign structural diseases) at home to help schedule the priority of medical \EDITAGE{resource} allocation.
-For example, if a patient has been diagnosed with neoplasm \EDITAGE{using} the proposed classification system, his/her appointment can be brought \EDITAGE{forward} to reduce the waiting time. \EDITAGE{However}, if the self-screening result shows health, the user can avoid the risk of infection while traveling to the hospital and the waste of medical resources, especially during \EDITAGE{epidemics}.
+Early epidemiological studies reported varying estimates of the prevalence of voice disorders, ranging from 0.65\% to 15\%~\cite{laguaite1972adult, morley1952ten}.
+A later report estimated the prevalence among the US to be approximately 3\% to 9\%~\cite{ramig1998treatment}.
+More recently, a regional telephone survey of 1326 random subjects revealed a current voice disorders prevalence of 6.6\% and a lifetime prevalence of 29.9\% in adults aged less or equal to 65 years~\cite{roy2005voice}.
+Another study based on primary care physicians also demonstrated similar results on the lifetime prevalence (4.3\% to 29.1\%) and current prevalence (7.5\%) of voice disorders~\cite{cohen2010self}.
+Two large-scale claims data-based epidemiological studies revealed that the prevalence rate of voice disorders ranges from 0.26\% to 0.98\%~\cite{best2011prevalence, cohen2012prevalence}.
+All studies have indicated that the overall prevalence of voice disorders is quite alarming.
+For such diseases, accurate diagnosis requires experienced specialists and expensive equipment.
+Patients without health insurance or other medical resources would face a few months of waiting times for specialist appointments.
+Appropriate and instant disease assessment may be inaccessible to people in need.
+Therefore, this study proposes a non-invasive self-screening classification system that allows individuals to diagnose pathological voices (health, neoplasm, and benign structural diseases) at home to help schedule the priority of medical resource allocation.
+For example, if a patient is diagnosed with neoplasm using the proposed classification system, his/her appointment can be brought forward to reduce the waiting time.
+On the other hand, if the self-screening result shows healthy, the user can avoid the risk of infection while traveling to the hospital and the waste of medical resources, especially during epidemics.